LEAVE US YOUR MESSAGE

 Can the VCC structure accommodate co-investment rights for large LPs?
 Yes, and elegantly.
 A common pattern is a co-investment sub-fund within the umbrella that runs alongside the main sub-funds, with terms (fee, carry, hurdle) negotiated separately and an LP base limited to invited co-investors.
 The sub-fund architecture handles this without requiring side vehicles or special purpose vehicles outside the umbrella.

 About Bay Street Hospitality.
 Bay Street Hospitality is a Singapore Variable Capital Company (VCC) and a diversified hotel fund platform for institutional and family-office allocators.
-We invest across hospitality tiers and geographies, concentrating in APAC, the Middle East, Europe, and the Americas, and are working toward a 2032 listing on the Singapore Exchange (SGX).
+We invest across hospitality tiers and geographies, concentrating in APAC, the Middle East, Europe, and the Americas, and have publicly stated a 2032 SGX listing target.
 Our quantamental approach combines quantitative underwriting with on-the-ground operator relationships.
-To request our investor materials, visit terminal.baystreethospitality.com.
+To request our investor materials and access our research tools, contact our team directly.

 This article is for informational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy any security.
 Past performance is not indicative of future results.
 Bay Street Hospitality is a Singapore VCC managed by a MAS-licensed fund manager; offerings are made only to qualified investors via private placement memorandum.